pminkuri/KDD_Group3/README.md

 ## Project Introduction:

 We will be performing Exploratory Data Analysis on the Community Mobility Reports data provided by Google during the pandemic period and analyse how the mobility of people to various popular public places has changed.
-We will try to extract various insights such as how the visits and duration of stay at different places changed compared to a baseline.
+We will try to extract various insights such as how the visits and duration of stay at different places changed compared to a baseline and number of COVID positve cases.
 The baseline is considered as the median value for the corresponding day of the 5- week period duration Jan 3–Feb 6, 2020.

 ## Research Question: